 5. Watermelon

-It’s important to stay hydrated during the summer, and the same goes for your skin, too!
+It’s important to stay hydrated during the summer, and the same goes for your skin.
 Dehydration can lead to puffier-looking eyes, and not drinking enough water can also have an effect on skin dryness.
-Watermelon’s 92% water content makes it a great choice to snack on, and to combat both hunger and thirst!
-Watermelon can do more than just keep you feeling refreshed, though.
-It is high in vitamin C and vitamin A, and contains lycopene, the same photodamage-fighting antioxidant found in tomatoes.
+Watermelon’s 92% water content makes it a great choice to snack on.
+Plus, it’s high in vitamins C and A and contains lycopene (the same photodamage-fighting antioxidant found in tomatoes).

-Avocados are high in fat, but not the unhealthy kind.
-They’re naturally high in monounsaturated fats and essential fatty acids such as omega-3s, which help produce the skin’s natural moisture barrier.
-This moisture barrier is key in keeping skin hydrated and plump, so it’s essential for healthy skin.
-Avocados may be one of the secrets behind smooth, youthful-looking skin!
+Avocados are high in fat — and that’s a good thing in this case.
+They’re full of monounsaturated fats and essential fatty acids such as omega-3s, which help produce the skin’s natural moisture barrier.
+This moisture barrier is key in keeping skin hydrated and plump, so it’s essential for a healthy complexion.
+Plus, they also contain carotenoids that act as antioxidants in your body.
+Just one more reason to always say yes to the avocado add-on.

-While they taste delicious in a pie, cherries eaten just as they come are great for your skin!
-Cherries are rich in antioxidants and anti-inflammatory nutrients, helping to combat free radical damage and inflammation in the skin.
-Cherries are also high in something called polyphenols, naturally occurring plant products which help reduce skin cell damage and oxidative stress.
+Red, ripe cherries are rich in antioxidants and anti-inflammatory nutrients, helping to combat inflammation and free radical damage to the skin.
+Cherries are also high in something called polyphenols.
+These are naturally occurring plant products that may help reduce skin cell damage.

 Boost your skin with antioxidants

-SUNISDIN antioxidant skin supplements contain a dermatologist and nutritionist-developed combination of antioxidants, vitamins, carotenoids and polyphenols, which work to help neutralize free radicals and defend skin against oxidative damage.
-One capsule a day can help to improve skin’s hydration, radiance, and decrease visible signs of photoaging.
+Our recommendation?
+SUNISDIN antioxidant skin supplement contains a dermatologist and nutritionist-developed combination of antioxidants, vitamins, carotenoids, and polyphenols.
+Just one capsule a day can help to improve skin elasticity and radiance.

-Healthy skin starts from within, and including supplements and antioxidant-rich foods in your diet can help to keep your skin looking healthier, brighter, and more radiant for longer.
-Enjoy snacking on these summer superfoods and see what benefits they can bring to your skin!
+Healthy skin starts from within.
+Including supplements and antioxidant-rich foods in your diet can help to keep your skin looking healthier, brighter, and more radiant for longer.

 Sources and references: